 The Roman world empire may have fallen over fifteen hundred years ago but until then Rome had been a continuous presence and a power for over a thousand years.
 No modern-day nation can rival it for longevity.
 The legacy of Rome continues to be felt in many ways today.
 It is to them we owe town-planning, sanitation, viticulture, great architecture, the law and, across much of Europe, the languages we speak.
 By studying Latin at A level, you will develop the linguistic skills necessary for you to penetrate the Roman world and discover just how complex and surprisingly familiar a world it was.
 Through studying Cicero, for example, you will be able to understand just how true the claim is that to understand modern politics, you need to start in the Roman Forum.
 Alongside Ciceronian politics and rhetoric, you will look at history, poetry and prose and develop a profound sense of the richness of the Roman world and the debt we owe them.
 You will also learn to appreciate the beauty of the language and, through mastering its complexities, come to better understand your own.
-Lower sixth In the first year, you will look at Virgil's Aeneid (Book 12: 1-106, 614-727 in Latin).
-In the Latin section, you will be reading about Turnus' decision to face Aeneas in a duel and the incipit of such a duel, after it is delayed by divine interventions.
+Lower sixth In the first year, you will look at Virgil's Aeneid 2 (lines 40-249).
+In the Latin section, you will be reading of the demise of the lofty city of Troy at the hand of the brutal and deceitful Greeks, and of Aeneas escaping through flames and swords to lead his father Anchises and son Ascanius to safety.
 In studying it, you will begin to learn the crafts of scansion and literary criticism.
-You will also study Tacitus' Annals (Book 4: 1-4 (... non adversus habebatur), 7-12, 39-41 in Latin).
-This discusses events from the year 23 onwards, when the rule of the emperor Tiberius takes a turn for the worst.
-Tacitus portrays the events in his dense elliptical style and with his penetrating understanding of human psychology.
+You will also study Tacitus' Annals 12 (chapters 25-26, 41-43, 52-53).
+This discusses events in the late years of Claudius's reign (book 12).
 Upper sixth In the second year, you will deepen your knowledge of grammar and range of vocabulary through studying a greater quantity of text.
-You will continue studying Virgil's Aeneid (Book 12: 728-952 in Latin and the rest of Book 12 in English).
-You will learn about the deal between Juno and Jupiter regarding the fusion of Latin and Trojans in a single nation, and of the final outcome of the duels between Turnus and Aeneas.
-You will also continue studying Tacitus' Annals (Book 4: 52-54, 57-60, 67-71, 74-75 in Latin and 1-5, 7-12, 17-20, 39-41 in English.)
-Tacitus further events in the reign of Tiberius with particular focus on his notorious treason trials.
+You will continue studying Virgil's Aeneid 2 (lines 268-317, 370-558).
+In these sections, you will read about the death of Priam at the hands of Achilles' son.
+You will also continue to study Tacitus' Annals 12 (56-59, 64-69) & Annals 14 (chapters 1-13) which cover the early years of Nero's reign (book 14) with great attention paid to the character of Agrippina the younger.
 Why study it and what skills does it develop?
 The study of Latin has long been a respected part of an education and it develops a wide range of skills.
 In order to master the complex grammar, you will have to develop a logical mind.
 Alongside learning linguistics, you will be exploring historical, philosophical and literary ideas and making connections between them and the modern world.
 Close analysis of texts will develop a careful eye for detail and an appreciation of literary form.
 Classicists have long been admired for the measured and beautiful powers of oral and written expression such study yields.
 These universally-respected attributes means that Latin works well with any combination of academic subjects.
 What prior knowledge and skills are required?
 An A or A at Latin is desirable with a B as a minimum as the jump from GCSE to A level is considerable.
 You will also need an interest in literature, history and politics.
 How is the course assessed?